Dual-objective Language Models: Training Efficiency Without Overfitting: Experiments

 \subsection{Pretraining setup}

-We train 470-million-parameter language models (with 360M non-embedding weights) on 32 billion tokens.
-This token budget is more than $4\times$ past the Chinchilla compute-optimal point \citep{10.5555/3600270.3602446}; we specifically decided to conduct the experiments in this regime as it reflects how modern language models are trained in practice.
+We train each 470-million-parameter language model (with 360M non-embedding weights) on 32 billion tokens in total.
+A repetition factor $R$ means we sample a unique subset of size $\nicefrac{\text{32B}}{R}$ tokens and repeat it $R$ times during training.
+This total token budget is more than $4\times$ past the Chinchilla compute-optimal point \citep{10.5555/3600270.3602446}; we specifically decided to conduct the experiments in this regime as it reflects how modern language models are trained in practice.
 This compute budget is also large enough to induce non-trivial zero-shot downstream performance, enabling us to measure clear differences between different configurations.

 \paragraph{Model architecture} The language models have 24 layers with hidden size of 1\,024, their self-attention operations are divided into 16 parallel heads, the feed-forward modules have intermediate size of 3\,554, and the vocabulary is set to 51\,200 tokens.
 As for the architecture itself, we follow the usual modifications of the original transformer recipe \citep{NIPS2017_3f5ee243} -- pre-normalization \citep{nguyen-salazar-2019-transformers} with RMSNorm \citep{10.5555/3454287.3455397}, rotational positional embedding \citep{10.1016/j.neucom.2023.127063} and Swish-gated linear units \citep{ramachandran2018searching, shazeer2020gluvariantsimprovetransformer}.